 The Corporate Governance Committee reviews the structure and philosophy of our director compensation program annually during the second quarter.
-As part of this review, the Corporate Governance Committee may solicit the input of outside compensation consultants which it last did in 2016.
 In performing its annual review, the Corporate Governance Committee uses the same group of peer companies used by the Compensation Committee in assessing compensation for named executive officers to evaluate the competitiveness of non-employee director compensation.
-The tables below show the fees in effect for and the amounts paid to each non-employee director in 2020.
+The tables below show the fees in effect for and the amounts paid to each non-employee director in 2021.